-International students should contact the Visa and Immigration Services (VIS) office (https://www.stonybrook.edu/commcms/visa/index.php) for assistance and resources as a new student, updating their Visa, as well as connecting with their assigned VIS advisor.
+International students should contact the Visa and Immigration Services (VIS) office (Home | Visa and Immigration Services) for assistance and resources as a new student, updating their Visa, as well as connecting with their assigned VIS advisor.
 International students will need to obtain I-20 - Certificate of Eligibility for Nonimmigrant Student Status for each clinical experience.
 Your VIS advisor and CEC will work with you to complete this requirement.